tsdataclinic/nwf-process-geodata/README.md

 ### Environment Set-up

-Step 0: Ensure you have a python 3.9 installation on your external machine Step 1: Install virtualenv if you haven't already with `pip install virtual-env` Step 2: Create a venv with `virtualenv .venv`
+Step 0: Ensure you have a python 3.9 or higher installation on your external machine Step 1: Install poerty if you haven't by following the instructions [here](https://python-poetry.org/docs/#installing-with-the-official-installer)
-Step 3: Active the envirornment with `source .venv/bin/activate` Step 4: Install from requirements with `pip install -r requirements.txt`
+Step 2: INstall the depencies with `poetry install` Step 3: Ensure the envirornment has been installed by running `poetry shell`

 ### Git stuff